 It's nothing short of a bomb going off in the house!

 I went from a fairly calm household (even with a 13 and 15 year in full mayhem mode) to days where I'm literally not knowing what the next 24 hours will bring.

-Her story is here but let me tell you my story and then we'll look at the research to help you understand what's happening and how to guide her through it.
+Her story is here (share it with her...it's an eye opener) but let me tell you my story and then we'll look at the research to help you understand what's happening and how to support her through it.

 The fact is this...the women don't even talk to each other about perimenopause.

 The mothers don't really prepare them for it.

 On top of this, roughly 25% of women will have a debilitating perimenopause.